 As a human, it is important for us to be in control.
 I believe now that once we give up that notion, life appears easier to accept.
-The ugly truth is that we are never really in control of anything.
-The happenings of life are slow and quick, happy and sad.
+The ugly truth is that.
+The happenings of life are slow and quick, happy, and sad.
 Some things we can prepare for while others are shocks to the system.
 There are slow daily grinds, and fast horrendous unexpected obstacles to deal with.
 Most likely none of us would change places with others.

-We may be forced with challenging changes that brings anxiety into our lives.
+We may be forced with challenging changes that bring anxiety into our lives.
 But any time we have faced tremendous difficulties, we are confronted with finding our own strength to deal with the changes.
 Perhaps we come to acknowledge our need to appreciate those people and things we cherish.
-I like everyone else, take so much for granted.
-We lose our patience, get angry, feel envious, jealousy and intolerant more times than we would like to admit.
+I like everyone else.
+We lose our patience, get angry, feel envious, jealousy, and intolerant more times than we would like to admit.

 We all die at some point.
 We have bodies and souls.
 Most likely we should be focusing more on our inner growth than our outer enrichment.
-Faith and hope drives away fear and stress.
-In many ways faith and hope are our miracle cures.
+In many ways, faith and hope are our miracle cures.
 If we just slow down and look for the real meaning in our lives, we may not be so quick to toss those simple actions of a gift of dandelions from a child.
 The child at such a young age knows about beauty and love.
 As we get older we drive those messages further from our minds and hearts and embrace the frivolity of worldly desires.

 “Life is filled with unanswered questions, but it is the courage to seek those answers that continues to give meaning to life.
 You can spend your life wallowing in despair, wondering why you were the one who was led towards the road strewn with pain, or you can be grateful that you are strong enough to survive it.”
 J.D.
 Stroube